 Under the Public Company Plan, the maximum aggregate number of Class A ordinary shares we are authorized to issue pursuant to equity awards granted thereunder, subject to certain adjustments pursuant to the terms thereof, is 51,029,546 Class A ordinary shares, which have been reserved for issuance pursuant to the Public Company Plan accordingly.
 The awards representing 14,196,882 Class A ordinary shares previously granted to participants under the 2017 PRC Plan have been fully replaced by the awards issued under the Public Company Plan prior to the completion of this offering.
-As of the completion of this offering, a total of 17,868,628 share options corresponding to 17,868,628 underlying Class A ordinary shares have been granted to the participants under the 2017 PRC Plan in exchange for cancellation of their outstanding awards previously granted under the 2017 PRC Plan.
+As of the completion of this offering, a total of 17,868,628 share options corresponding to 17,868,628 underlying Class A ordinary shares have been granted to the participants under the Public Company Plan, including 14,196,882 share options granted or will be granted to participants under the 2017 PRC Plan in exchange for cancellation of their outstanding awards previously granted under the 2017 PRC Plan.